 A will is the cornerstone of a well-organized estate plan, but it can also proclaim your Christian faith, demonstrating your faithful stewardship to future generations.
 The Valley Legacy Society is composed of members who have designated the Foundation in their wills or trusts.
-If you're ready to become a member of the Valley Legacy Society, simply include a one-line addition to your will or trust designating the Foundation as the beneficiary.
-Suggested wording could be: I give $______ to Valley Presbyterian Foundation, 6947 E. McDonald Drive, Paradise Valley, AZ 85253.
-Or feel free to contact our Planned Giving Chairpersons Sam Kelsall and Ron Norris for more information.
+If you're ready to become a member of the Valley Legacy Society, simply print the form below and return it to our Foundation office.
+A Trustee will contact you soon!

 Thank you to all of our Legacy Society members for investing in the future of our shared faith!